Leon Czolgosz: Interest in anarchism

-In 1898, after witnessing a series of similar strikes, many ending in violence, and perhaps ill from a respiratory disease, along with his brother Micheal coming back from the Philippines, Czolgosz went to live with his father, who had bought a 50 acre farm the year before in Warrensville, Ohio.
-He fixed boxes and machines on the farm and was constantly at odds with his stepmother.
-It was later said that throughout his life he had never shown any interest in friendship or romantic relationships, and was bullied during his childhood.
-According to Paul Czolgosz, the "F" did not stand for anything and that it was there because he "liked the extra initial".
+In 1898, after witnessing a series of similar strikes, many ending in violence, and perhaps ill from a respiratory disease, Czolgosz went to live with his father, who had bought a 50 acre farm the year before in Warrensville, Ohio.

 Czolgosz became a recluse.
-He was impressed after hearing a speech by the anarchist Emma Goldman, whom he met for the first time at one of her lectures in Cleveland in May 1901.
+He was impressed after hearing a speech by the anarchist Emma Goldman, whom Czolgosz met for the first time at one of her lectures in Cleveland in May 1901.
 After the lecture, Czolgosz approached the speakers' platform and asked her for reading recommendations.
 On the afternoon of July 12, 1901, he visited her at the home of Abraham Isaak, publisher of the newspaper Free Society, in Chicago and introduced himself as Fred C. Nieman (nobody), but Goldman was on her way to the train station.
-He told her that he was disappointed in Cleveland's socialists, and Goldman quickly introduced him to anarchist friends who were at the train station.
+Czolgosz told her that he was disappointed in Cleveland's socialists, and Goldman quickly introduced him to anarchist friends who were at the train station.

-She later wrote a piece in defense of Czolgosz, which portrays him and his history in a way at odds with other sources: "Who can tell how many times this American child has gloried in the celebration of the 4th of July, or on Decoration Day, when he faithfully honored the nation's dead?
+Goldman later wrote a piece in defense of Czolgosz: "Who can tell how many times this American child has gloried in the celebration of the 4th of July, or on Decoration Day, when he faithfully honored the nation's dead?
 Who knows but what he, too, was willing to 'fight for his country and die for her liberty'".

 In the weeks that followed, Czolgosz's social awkwardness, evasiveness, and blunt inquiries about secret societies around Isaak and another anarchist, Emil Schilling, resulted in the radical Free Society newspaper to issue a warning pertaining to him on September 1, reading:

 Czolgosz believed there was a great injustice in American society, an inequality which allowed the wealthy to enrich themselves by exploiting the poor.
 He concluded that the reason for this was the structure of government.
-About this time, he learned of the assassination of a leader in Europe, King Umberto I of Italy, who had been shot dead by anarchist Gaetano Bresci on July 29, 1900.
+Around this time, Czolgosz learned of the assassination of a leader in Europe, King Umberto I of Italy, who had been shot dead by anarchist Gaetano Bresci on July 29, 1900.
 Bresci told the press that he had decided to take matters into his own hands for the sake of the common man.

-New York City police lieutenant Joseph Petrosino believed that the same Italian-based anarchist group suspected of being responsible for King Umberto's death was targeting McKinley, but his warnings were ignored.